ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 language defined in
-[RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), and from which statements are extracted as protocol requirements to be listed in the requirement specification of [Requirement specification](#requirement-specification).
+[RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), and from which statements are extracted as protocol requirements to be listed in the requirement specification.
+See [Requirement specification](#requirement-specification).

 This document describes how Exchange MAPI Protocol Test Suites are designed to verify that the server behavior is in compliance